gkazan/ZAWA/README.md

 # ZAWA
-The offical issue tracker and wiki for Zoo &amp; Wild Animals Mod
+The offical issue tracker, wiki, and FAQ for the Zoo &amp; Wild Animals Mod